larsz-o/presentation-selection-tool/README.md

-# Signalling Pathway Project Scheduler
+# Presentation Topic Chooser

-A little tool to help students in a bioinformatics class choose which topic they'll present on.
+A little tool to help students choose which topic they'll present on.